andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

     If you want to pitch in and help make Real Change happen, contact us at
-    <mailto:realchangeoldham@gmail.com> and come along to the next meeting of
+    <mailto:info@realchangeoldham.co.uk> and come along to the next meeting of
     the coordinating 'Action Group'.
   heading: Help organise the campaign
 ---